mmondics/aiops-z/access.md

+# Accessing the Environment
+The virtual machines seem to work best in a Firefox browser on your local workstation.
+Running the VMs in Chrome will sometimes result in an issue where your mouse pointer is not visible.

 ## Accessing your Virtual Machine
 1. Go here: <https://techzone.ibm.com/my/workshops/student/63fcce8ab8e43200194a2201>
 2. Log in with your IBM ID and enter the workshop password: `p@ssw0rd` (that's a zero)